Music 65 lecture notes

 Guitar pickups = two kinds: piezo (mechanical vibration to electric current) and magnetic (metal vibration to electric current using fixed magnetic field: humbucker is special type)

-DI boxes = transformers to match level and impedance of instrument to that of mic input on console.
+DI boxes = transformers to match level and impedance of instrument to that of mic input on console and to balance unbalanced instrument cables.

 Phase: where in the waveform you are at any moment.
 Hearing absolute phase is difficult, but relative phase between two signals is easy.

-Localization in the huma hearing system uses amplitude, time (phase), and frequency response.
-It is especially sensitive to phase: interaural effect.
+The human hearing system is very sensitive to phase: interaural effect.
 It tells us quickly about the location of a sound as it arrives at our two ears, along with relative amplitude.

-Head acts as bafffle for high frequencies, so relative amplitude used more for localization at high frequencies.
-Low frequencies bend around the head, so phase is more important.
+Head acts as bafffle for high frequencies, so relative amplitude used more for localization.
+Low frequencies bend around the head, so phase is more important for them than localization.
 (It’s why you need only one channel of subwoofer in a surround system.)

 When waves coincide, energy is increased.
 When waves are in opposition, they cancel each other.
-If you take two identical complex signals and delay one, which happens in a reflection in a room or the pinna (earlobe), the various harmonics will cancel or reinforce each other based on the delay period.
+If you take two identical complex signals and delay one, the various harmonics will cancel or reinforce each other based on the delay period.
 This is comb filtering.
-Also, tiny reflections within the pinna clue us in on directionality, because spectrum changes.
+It means the spectral content of the sound changes.
+It happens in any room and also within the pinna.
+Tiny reflections within the pinna clue us in on directionality, because spectrum changes.

-It means that the frequency spectrum of what you’re hearing changes if you move, even very slightly.
-So turning your head to localize a sound changes the phase, the timing, and the spectrum.
+So if you move your head, even very slightly, the frequency spectrum you’re hearing changes.
+Therefore turning your head to localize a sound changes the phase, the timing, and the spectrum.
 We learn how to use this very well early in life.

-If you change the delay period, the phase cancellations move, creating the phasing or flanging effect.
+If you change the delay period artifiically, the phase cancellations move, creating the phasing or flanging effect.
 Sound isn't moving, but seems like it should be.

 The role of the room: standing waves or “room modes” caused by phase reinforcements due to the reflections in the room.
 Based on dimensions of the room.
 The more reflective the walls, the greater the problem.
-Lots of techniques for minimizing these including absorbers, diffusors, "traps".
+Lots of techniques for minimizing these including absorbers, diffusors.

 More a problem at low frequencies, since specific frequencies stand out.
 At higher frequencies, they blend together, not nearly as obvious.